ScottieCornett/JurassicParkApp/README.md

 - Used media queries in CSS to make the site responsive
 - Used JavaScript to functionality to the site content

-* Used EJS to render HTML templates
+* Used npm packages such as bcrypt for password hashing and EJS for HTML templating

 ## How to install and run this project